John McAuliffe: Service in Uganda – 1931 to 1939

-The War Years 1939–1945
+Service in United States – 1939 to 1945

-McAuliffe arrived in New York for his first visit home in ten years on October 15, 1939.
-McAuliffe could not have timed his return home at a more difficult time.
-With the outbreak of World War II in 1939, as a British colony, Uganda was in the midst of it.
+McAuliffe returned to New York for his first visit home in ten years on October 15, 1939, a few weeks after the start of World War II.
+Because Great Britain was a combatant in the war, McAuliffe could not return to Uganda.
 Returning to his missionary work would not be possible.
-Instead, McAuliffe was assigned as the Director at Metuchen, New Jersey, the formation center in the United States where he had been formed.
+Sacred Heart instead assigned him as director of their novicitate in Metuchen.
 During these six years, he sustained what was, in fact, an impoverished community, living on the food it grew during difficult social times.

-Yet, many of the witnesses of that period describe McAuliffe's demeanor.
+Many of the witnesses of that period describe McAuliffe's demeanor.
 His characteristic virtue was charity.
-He gave the best he had to people with humility and kindness.
-These years were not a loss for McAuliffe, and he grew in his interior life, and these years were also a blessing for those who worked and lived with him.
+He was said to have given the best he had to people with humility and kindness.